BoyanBorislavovYankov/BlockChi-Ethereum-Blockchain-Payload-Tools/README.md

 "# Blockchain-Payload-Tools"
 ==================================================

-BptEth (Blockchain Payload Tools - Ethereum) is an Ethreum implementation of technology for storing and retrieving data on blockchains.
+BlockChiEth (Blockchain Payload Tools - Ethereum) is an Ethreum implementation of technology for storing and retrieving data on blockchains.
 It allows parties to author, to publish, to extend and to access data records in a secure, trusted manner.
 The data is presented as a JSON object, contained in the payload of a blockchain transaction.

 Writing data to blockchain is done by: preparing the data as a JSON object, according to the provided schema, converting the JSON object to HEX and sending the transaction from the wallet with the HEX data as payload.